 Drug abuse is an intense desire to use increasing amounts of a particular substance or substances to the exclusion of other activities.

 Drug dependence is the body’s physical need, or addiction, to a specific agent.
-There is therefore virtually no difference between dependency and addiction.
+There is, therefore, virtually no difference between dependency and addiction.
 Over the long term, this dependence results in physical harm, behavior problems, and association with people who also abuse drugs.
 Stopping the use of the drug can result in a specific withdrawal syndrome.

 Nursing Care Plans

-Nursing care plan goals for patients who abuse substances include providing support for the decision to stop substance use, strengthening individual coping skills, facilitating learning of new ways to reduce anxiety, promoting family involvement in a rehabilitation program, facilitating family growth and development, and provide information about the prognosis and treatment needs.
+Nursing care plan goals for clients who abuse substances include providing support for the decision to stop substance use, strengthening individual coping skills, facilitating learning of new ways to reduce anxiety, promoting family involvement in a rehabilitation program, facilitating family growth and development, and provide information about the prognosis and treatment needs.